 3. Ravello to Minori

-A hike from Ravello to Minori is a beautiful trail that takes one through the rolling hills and forests of the area.
-The Amalfi Coast hike starts in the town of Ravello and follows a series of paths that offer breathtaking views of the coastline and the surrounding countryside.
 The trail is about 4 miles (6 km) in total, and is relatively easy, with well-maintained paths and gentle hills.
 This hike is perfect for those who want to experience the natural beauty of the Amalfi Coast in a peaceful and relaxed setting.
 One of the best hikes on the Amalfi Coast takes approximately two and a half hours to complete.

 4. Valle dei Mulini

 As you meander on the meticulously paved path, ancient buildings, and lemon trees will border your journey.
-After a kilometer of walking, the pavement will cease as you enter into a wilderness that is alive with sounds from Canneto River splashes.
+After a kilometer of walking, the pavement will cease as you enter a wilderness alive with sounds from Canneto River splashes.
 Then, after just a few more steps and turns, several waterfalls will appear.

 5. Punta Campanella